 Whether you are just learning, or simply a musician on the go, travelling with an electric guitar is never easy.
-Lugging around a guitar amplifier with quality sound is normally an inhibitive process—but not with the Roland CUBE 10GX amp (available soon at Best Buy).
+Lugging around a guitar amplifier with quality sound is normally an inhibitive process—but not with the Roland CUBE 10GX amp.
 This lightweight portable amplifier packs incredible sound and functionality into a surprisingly light frame.

 When I was a school age kid teaching myself to play the guitar, I recall lugging my practice amp everywhere.
 Even for a smaller amp, it was bulky and heavy.
 Nonetheless, as an eager student, I’d haul it to school, home, friends’ houses, and more.
 A tired arm is a small price to pay for rock and roll!

 Now, in retrospect I truly wish the Roland CUBE 10GX were there for me during those grungy days in the early 90’s.
 It weighs in at a meager 10 lbs, and at 12″ tall by 13″ wide, it’s barely larger than my 4-slice toaster.
 The cabinet holds a single 8″ speaker, and I’ll touch more on the surprisingly decent sound further along.